amstevenson/ciderblog/README.md

 ## My TODO list

-2) TD put spacing into CSS
-3) Hook up DAO objects to actual postgres database.
+1) Hook up DAO objects to actual postgres database.
 Will likely be PhpMyAdmin because...thats what I have on Digital Ocean
-4) Make front page look better
+2) Make front page look better
-5) Make it so images can be of any type.
+3) Make it so images can be of any type.
 Currently only .jpg's will work.
 As I have literally appended that to the end of each.
-6) Change image size on 'one cider' page.
+4) Change image size on 'one cider' page.
 As it is currently too big.
 Or look into other blogs and follow suit.
-7) incorporate multiple images on 'one cider' page.
+5) incorporate multiple images on 'one cider' page.
-8) incorporate breaks in text for reviews, seperated by images.
+6) incorporate breaks in text for reviews, seperated by images.
 This and the one above may simply evolve to incorporating someone elses work in a sense.
 Why reinvent the wheel...
-9) Unit/Integration tests?
-Nah.
-Maybe.
+7) Add messages/comments to the bottom.
+8) Add ability to add reviews.

 ## Credit to: